AhmedElfashny/Wikimedia-Kafka-OpenSearch-Spark-Integration/README.md

 ## Additional Notes
 - **Kafka and Python Integration**: I used Python along with the Kafka connector to implement these projects.
 - **Kafdrop UI**: Kafdrop provided an easy-to-use interface to view Kafka topics, partitions, and messages.

+> **Note**: This repository does not include the setup instructions for Kafdrop UI, OpenSearch, or preparing the Python environment.
+Before writing the code, I ensured that my Python environment was ready, Kafdrop was up and running, and OpenSearch was properly configured.

 This project demonstrates the use of Apache Kafka for real-time data streaming, with processing and storage facilitated by Spark and OpenSearch, respectively.
 Each component was implemented with Python for ease of integration and flexibility.